 Jean Little First-Novel Award

 Established in 2021, the Jean Little First-Novel Award is intended to recognize the achievements of a first-time Canadian children’s middle-grade novelist.
 For the purposes of this award, “middles grades” are defined as typically grades 3-7/ages 8-12.
-The annual award is a cash prize of $5,000.
+The biennial award carries a cash prize of $5,000.

 After the beloved Jean Little died in April 2020, Sarah Ellis, Kit Pearson and Maggie de Vries came up with the idea of establishing an award in Jean’s name.